toolleeo/cli-apps/README.md

 * [Elia](https://github.com/darrenburns/elia) - A terminal ChatGPT client built with Textual.
 * [gemini-cli](https://github.com/reugn/gemini-cli) - A command-line interface (CLI) for Google Gemini.
 * [gpterm](https://github.com/MakisChristou/gpterm) - Yet another command-line ChatGPT frontend written in Rust.
+* [GPTparser](https://github.com/dtflare/GPTparser) - Use GPTparser with your OpenAI API to scrape & parse files into structured JSON files.
 * [HAL 2023](https://github.com/Brutuski/hal2023-cli) - Inspired by the infamous HAL9000, it is a simple script to chat with OpenAI's ChatGPT.
 * [ht](https://github.com/catallo/ht) - A shell command that answers your questions about shell commands using OpenAI GPT.
 * [Instrukt](https://github.com/blob42/Instrukt) - A integrated AI environment in the terminal.
 Build, test and instruct agents.